Trail racing has changed in the world of COVID. We are doing things differently this year as well:

 Aid and Drop Bags

-Aid Stations: Aid Stations will be located every 4-6 miles and will offer water, electrolyte drink, gels and typical aid station food with local twists.
+Aid Stations: We will update you on Aid Station protocol changes as race day approaches.
+As in the past, Aid Stations will be located every 4-6 miles and will offer water, electrolyte drink, gels and typical aid station food with local twists.

 The race this year will again be CUPLESS!
 The aid stations and finish line will not have disposable cups for your use.
 Bring your own reusable cup/flask/bottle.
 If you forget your cup, we will have a limited quantity available for $5 at packet pick up.

-Drop bags: Runners can deposit drop bags at the start for delivery to Trail Bridge Reservoir at mile 16.7 or back to the McKenzie Community Track.
+Drop bags: Runners can deposit drop bags at the shuttle pick up at the McKenzie Community Track on race morning for delivery to Trail Bridge Reservoir at mile 16.7.
+Runners can drop warm ups at the start.
 Trail Bridge drop bags and the start line drop items will be delivered to the McKenzie Community Track after the last runner passes through at approximately 1:00 PM.
 There will be no finish line drop bags.

 More important stuff